Jhoneric12/Jhoneric12/README.md

 </p>

 - 👋 Hi, I'm Jhon Eric
-- 💼 I'm a Web Developer
+- 💼 Currently sharpening my development skills
 - 💬 Talk to me about freelancing opportunities in web development and software engineering.
 - 👯 I’m looking to collaborate on front-end and backend projects.
 <br>